Michael Bradley (soccer): International career

-In May 2006, Bradley was brought into the 2006 World Cup training camp to train with the United States national team.
+In May 2006, Bradley was brought into the United States national team's training camp prior to the 2006 FIFA World Cup.
 While not a member of the World Cup squad or an alternate, Bradley was on the roster for the three send-off friendlies played before the tournament.
 He earned his first cap in the May 26 match against Venezuela in Cleveland.

-In late 2006 Bob Bradley, Michael's father, was hired as head coach of the national team, and Michael established himself as a key player for the U.S. during his father's tenure.
+In late 2006, Bob Bradley, Michael's father, was hired as head coach of the national team, and Michael would establish himself as a key player for the U.S. during his father's tenure.
 Bradley earned his first international start on March 28, 2007, during a friendly against Guatemala.
-He was a starter at the 2007 CONCACAF Gold Cup and helped lead the U.S. to the title, though he was sent off for a late tackle in the semi-final against Canada.
+He was a starter at the 2007 CONCACAF Gold Cup and helped lead the U.S. to the title, though he was sent off for a late tackle in their semi-final win against Canada.
 The next month, he started every match for the U.S. at the 2007 FIFA U-20 World Cup, where he scored the game-winning goal in the 107th minute against Uruguay in the round of 16.
 He scored his first senior international goal on October 17, 2007, with a game-winner in the 87th minute against Switzerland in a friendly in Basel.
 Following these performances, Bradley was named U.S. Soccer's Young Athlete of the Year for 2007.
-Against Mexico in Columbus, Ohio on February 11, 2009 in a 2010 FIFA World Cup qualifier, Bradley scored both goals in a 2–0 victory.
+On February 11, 2009, facing Mexico in Columbus for a 2010 World Cup qualifier, Bradley scored both goals of a 2–0 U.S. victory.

 During the United States' surprise run to the final of the 2009 FIFA Confederations Cup, Bradley scored the second goal against Egypt off an assist from Landon Donovan, helping the Americans advance to the semi-final on goal differential after beating the Egyptians 3–0.
-He started in the 2–0 upset victory against Spain in the semi-final, but was sent off late in the game.
+He started in the 2–0 upset victory against Spain in the semi-finals, but was sent off late in the game.
 The resulting suspension kept Bradley out of the tournament final, which the U.S. lost 3–2 to Brazil.
-Bradley was later reported to have confronted referee Jorge Larrionda following the match, resulting in him receiving an additional three-match suspension to be served during the 2009 CONCACAF Gold Cup.
+Bradley was later reported to have confronted referee Jorge Larrionda following the match, resulting in him receiving an additional three-match suspension to be served during the 2009 Gold Cup.